HJyup/hjyup-flags/README.md

 const featureFlags = new FeatureFlags({
   'new-ui': {
     defaultValue: false,
-    context: { percentage: 50 }, // Enable for 50% of users
+    rollout: { percentage: 50 }, // Enable for 50% of users
   },
 });